clarkFransje/co-scraper-services/README.md

 ### Kubernetes Configs
 Configuration files for deploying the services in a Kubernetes cluster are located in the `k8s-configs` directory.

-## Contributing
-Contributions are welcome!
-Please fork the repository and create a pull request with your changes.
-Ensure that your code follows the project's coding guidelines and includes necessary tests.

-1. Fork the repository
-2. Create a new branch (`git checkout -b feature/YourFeature`)
-3. Commit your changes (`git commit -m 'Add some feature'`)
-4. Push to the branch (`git push origin feature/YourFeature`)
-5. Create a pull request

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.